hankertrix/SgSL-Sign-Bank/README.md

 <!-- sign bank on GitHub loads too slowly.
 Access it -->
 <!-- [here](https://sgsl-sign-bank.vercel.app). -->

 Alternatively, you can download a local copy of the sign bank if you find it loading too slowly for your liking.
 You can download a local copy from [here](https://github.com/hankertrix/SgSL-Sign-Bank/releases/latest/) or [here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fhankertrix%2FSgSL-Sign-Bank%2Ftree%2Fmain%2Fsign-bank).
 The latter takes much longer to download, so it is recommended to download the sign bank directly from GitHub using the first link.
 Open the file ending in `.html` to view the sign bank in your browser.

 ## Issues and contributions

-If you find any errors in the sign bank, or would like to contribute a sign, feel free to open an issue or a pull request in this repository.
+If you find any errors in the sign bank, or would like to contribute a sign or a sord (the sign equivalent for a word), feel free to open an issue or a pull request in this repository.

 Alternatively, you can also contact
 [@hankertrix on Telegram](https://t.me/hankertrix)